William Alden Smith: RMS Titanic investigation

 After the luxury liner RMS Titanic sank in the North Atlantic on April 15, 1912, with more than 1,500 lives lost, Smith chaired Senate hearings that began at the Waldorf-Astoria Hotel in New York City the day after the survivors landed.
 Senators and spectators heard dramatic testimony from the surviving passengers and crew.
 Smith's subcommittee issued a report on May 28 that led to significant reforms in international maritime safety.
 Smith achieved some notoriety for being more colorful than knowledgeable, even being called "Watertight Smith" by the British press for asking whether watertight compartments, actually meant to keep the ship afloat, were meant to shelter passengers.
-In addition to this, Smith also asked the ship's fifth officer Harold Lowe what an iceberg was made of, which Lowe responded with, "Ice, I suppose sir?".
+In addition to this, he continually interrupted witnesses, and asked questions they had already answered or about events they were not present for.
+In one of his more redundant questions, Smith asked the ship's fifth officer Harold Lowe what an iceberg was made of, which Lowe responded with, "Ice, I suppose sir?".

 In "The Titanic Chronicles", a 1999 television documentary about the senate hearings, he was voiced by David Garrison.
+In "Unsinkable" the 2024 movie Sen. William Alden Smith was portrayed by Cotter Smith.

 Other activities

 Smith constructed the Grand Rapids, Kalkaska and Southeastern Railroad in Michigan in 1897 and became owner of the Lowell and Hastings Railroad in 1900.
-In 1901 he was honored with the degree of Master of Arts by Dartmouth College.
+In June 1901, he was honored with the degree of Master of Arts by Dartmouth College.
 He was owner and publisher of the Grand Rapids Herald in 1906 and chairman of the board of directors of the Goodrich Company, which owned the Graham and Morton Steamship Line, the largest operator of steamboats from Chicago to various Lake Michigan ports.

 In 1909 he defended Federal employee and civil rights activist Robert Pelham Jr. who was arrested when gathering information from witnesses after a black woman was beaten by a white police officer who was arresting her.
 Pelham was acquitted in the case.

-Smith died in Grand Rapids and is interred in Woodlawn Cemetery there.

-The community of Alden, Michigan is named for him.
 Smith was married on October 21, 1886, to Nancy Alice ("Nana") Osterhout (October 21, 1859 – February 15, 1936) of Grand Rapids.
 They had one son, William Alden Smith, Jr. who died on April 19, 1920, at the age of 27.
 The second Disabled American Veterans chapter ever organized was in Kentwood, Michigan, and is named for him.
 The younger Smith was married to Marie McRae, daughter of Milton A. McRae of Detroit.
 This couple had a son, William Alden, III, who died on December 16, 1968, in San Diego, California at the age of 52.
 They are all buried in the family mausoleum at Woodlawn Cemetery, Grand Rapids, Michigan.

+Death and legacy

+Smith died in Grand Rapids on October 11, 1932 and is interred in Woodlawn Cemetery there.

+The community of Alden, Michigan is named for him.
+A bronze statue of Smith was placed in Grand Rapids in 2017, as part of the city's Community Legends Project, which seeks to build statues honoring prominent Grand Rapids figures.